AdobeDocs/platform-learn.en/help/intro-to-platform/key-capabilities.md

 activity: understand
 ---

-# Key Capabilities of Adobe Experience Platform
+# Key Capabilities of Experience Platform

 This video reviews the key capabilities of Adobe Experience Platform: